jcs-elpa/company-fuzzy/README.md

 $ eask compile
 ```

-The following steps are optional, but we recommend you to follow these lint results!
+**🪧 The following steps are optional, but we recommend you follow these lint results!**

 The built-in `checkdoc` linter: